Skip to Main Content

 • Increased organisational capacity releasing local resources to work within other medicines optimisation areas

-Medicines Policy and Governance Principles
+Medicines Governance Principles

-The templates have an expiry date and will be reviewed and re-released prior to reaching this.
+The templates have an expiry date and will be reviewed and re-published prior to reaching this.
 Earlier review will be undertaken where relevant changes to the product SmPC or other updated guidance are apparent.

-Process for creating templates
+Process for developing SPS templates

-Further detail on the process by which templates are created and reviewed by SPS
+Further detail on the process by which templates are created and reviewed by SPS can be found in the attached process documents.

-Published national templates
+Published SPS templates

-Exemplar PGD templates
+Exemplar SPS templates

-Exemplar blank PGD templates, based on the versions used to develop the national PGD templates by SPS, are available and organisations may decide to use these when developing their own PGDs.
+Exemplar blank SPS PGD templates, based on the versions used to develop the national PGD templates by SPS, are available and organisations may decide to use these when developing their own PGDs.

 There are two PGD templates: one specifically for antimicrobials and one for all other suitable medicines.

-Access the SPS National Patient Group Direction (PGD) exemplar templates
+Access the SPS National Patient Group Direction (PGD) exemplar templates (SPS page)

-Implementing the SPS PGD templates
+Implementing the SPS templates

 Update history